vibewell25/vibewell/docs/docs/guides/PROJECT-IMPROVEMENTS-SUMMARY.md

-# Project Improvements Summary for Vibewell
+# Project Improvements Summary for VibeWell

 ## Current Status

-The Vibewell project has made significant progress but several inconsistencies and duplication issues need to be addressed before completion:
+The VibeWell project has made significant progress but several inconsistencies and duplication issues need to be addressed before completion:

 ## Duplicate Files and Inconsistencies